sashamohylda/linux-homework/module1/Mohylda_homework_4.md

 Reading state information...
 Done
 The following NEW packages will be installed: tree
-0 upgraded, 1 newly installed, 0 to remove and 0 not upgraded.
+0 upgraded, 1 newly installed, 0 to remove and 3 not upgraded.
-Need to get 47.9 kB of archives.
+Need to get 47.2 kB of archives.
-After this operation, 117 kB of additional disk space will be used.
+After this operation, 108 kB of additional disk space will be used.
-Get:1 http://archive.ubuntu.com/ubuntu jammy/universe amd64 tree amd64 2.0.2-1 [47.9 kB]
+Get:1 http://ports.ubuntu.com/ubuntu-ports jammy/universe arm64 tree arm64 2.0.2-1 [47.2 kB]
-Fetched 47.9 kB in 0s (203 kB/s)
+Fetched 47.2 kB in 0s (169 kB/s)
 Selecting previously unselected package tree.
+(Reading database ...
+4387 files and directories currently installed.)
+Preparing to unpack .../tree_2.0.2-1_arm64.deb ...
 Unpacking tree (2.0.2-1) ...
 Setting up tree (2.0.2-1) ...
 ```